-Taking an internship (Praktikum) will help you understand Germany’s working culture and communication, business etiquette, and work-life-balance without getting a culture shock.
+Taking an internship (Praktikum) will help you understand Germany’s working culture and communication, business etiquette, and work-life balance while giving you time to adjust to culture shock.

 Specifically, for people in the science, technology, engineering and mathematics field (STEM), it’s one of the best countries to gain experience with big audacious companies.

 From logistic giants such as DHL to engineering masterminds such as MAN, these companies will give you the experience worth boasting for.

 It will look good on your CV. 😉 Plus, working for a German company in Germany is already an upgrade to your professional career.